WHAS-TV: Frankfort

+Lawrenceburg

+WHAS-TV, along with WAVE, is available on cable providers in Lawrenceburg, Kentucky (Anderson County).

 Southern Kentucky

 In Barren County, Kentucky, which is in the Bowling Green media market, WHAS-TV and WHAS-DT2 (along with a few other Louisville stations) were also piped in by the cable system of the Glasgow Electric Plant Board, as well as the cable television system of the South Central Rural Telephone Cooperative.
 Mediacom's customers in Hart and Metcalfe counties also have access to the main channel of WHAS-TV as a second choice for ABC programming as opposed to local ABC station WBKO in the event that either station preempts an ABC program for severe weather coverage or breaking news coverage.
-The SCRTC's customers in Monroe County, Kentucky (in the Nashville media market) also had access to WHAS-TV, as well as WBKO and Nashville's ABC station WKRN.
+The SCRTC's customers in Monroe County, Kentucky (in the Nashville media market), also had access to WHAS-TV, as well as WBKO and Nashville's ABC station WKRN-TV.
 WHAS and WAVE, along with WAVE's Bounce TV subchannel were both dropped from both Glasgow-based cable systems (except for the SCRTC systems in Green and Larue Counties) in 2018.

+Prior to the 1990 network affiliation swap, WHAS-TV also served as one of the two default CBS affiliates for parts of the Bowling Green market on cable along with Nashville's WTVF, because Bowling Green did not have a CBS affiliate of its own.
+Bowling Green's Storer Communications (later Insight Communications, now Spectrum) franchise has dropped WHAS from its lineup as that system was also carrying Nashville's WKRN-TV alongside WBKO at the time of the affiliation change; it was later replaced by WLKY as a backup CBS affiliate on that system.
+WLKY would eventually be dropped from the Insight Communications lineup in Bowling Green on February 1, 2007, when NBC affiliate WNKY launched a CBS-affiliated second digital subchannel.